arfc/saltproc/doc/devguide/contributing.rst

 Please use the provided pull request template.
 In particular:

 -  **Make sure the test suite passes** on your computer.
 To do so, run ``py.test saltproc`` in the repository directory.
-At a minumum, you must run the tests requring serpent locally as they are not tested by our CI
+At a minimum, you must run the tests reqiuring serpent locally as they are not tested by our CI
 -  Describe your feature/change/fix in the release notes (located in ``doc/releasenotes``) for the currently in-development release version.
 Use the descriptive comments and examples as reference.
 -  Please reference relevant Github issues in your commit message using ``GH1234`` or ``#1234``.
 -  Changes should be PEP8 compatible `PEP8 <http://www.python.org/dev/peps/pep-0008/>`__.